-This undergraduate humanities course explores the ways in which our lives are structured by narrative and suffused with fantasy, paying careful attention to how understandings of race, class, gender, sexuality, ethnicity, and nationality all emerge through contested and conflicting narratives.
+This undergraduate humanities course explores the ways in which our lives are structured by narratives, paying careful attention to how understandings of race, class, gender, sexuality, ethnicity, and nationality all emerge through contested and conflicting narratives.
 We consider such questions as: 1) Why are narratives important?
 What do they do?
 How do they work?
 2) What are the different ways we can read narratives?
 3) What gets to count as history vs. fantasy and why?
 Who gets to decide this?
 4) How do historical narratives influence our understanding of the present?
 Authors we read include Chimamanda Adichie, James Baldwin, Ta-Nehisi Coates, Jonathan Culler, Junot Diaz, Frederick Douglass, W.E.B.
-DuBois, Saidiya Hartman, Claudia Kincaid, and Nick Sousanis (among others).
+DuBois, Saidiya Hartman, Jamaica Kincaid, and Nick Sousanis (among others).

 Composition: The Purpose of Education

 Fall 2016, enrollment 20